 The fee for the issuing/renewal of an ID is the equivalent of €30 (€20 if a minor).

-Where minors are concerned, the application must be signed by both parents in the presence of the Consular Officer.
+Where minors under the age of 12 are concerned, the application must be signed by both parents in the presence of the Consular Officer.
 If any one of the parents is unable to be present, the application must be signed by the parent in attendance, accompanied by a written and certified consent of the absent parent.
 If the parents are divorced, the application can be submitted by the guardian, accompanied by the Court Order confirming custody.

 5. Embassy Stockholm